janjantjan/Osmos/README.md

 -------------------------------------------------------------------------------
 Sometimes (near the beggining) yellow enemies close enought to the Main Player's size may kill you.
 After Main Player gets to a certain size... it goes rogue and does not follow mouse coordinates. (solved this with the YOU WIN! screen)
+The YOU WIN! screen is also used when the game breaks itself (Some objects get too large)

 DEVELOPMENT LOG
 -------------------------------------------------------------------------------